top of page

 Material Identification

-Reverse Engineering is more than scanning.
-Critical material properties such as tensile strength, yield strength, hardness, and overall ductility can be verified through certified testing methods.
-When destructive testing is not appropriate, certain material properties can be analyized with nondestructive methods such as Positive Material Identifcation (PMI/XRF) and hardness mapping.
+Reverse Engineering is more than geometry.
+Critical material properties such as tensile strength, yield strength, hardness, and chemical compisition can be verified through certified testing methods.
+When destructive testing is not appropriate, certain material properties can be analyzed with nondestructive methods.

 Weld Identification